golemfactory/golem-rpc-gateway/README.md

 ##### Ethereum node

-An Ethereum using `geth` or `bor` to connect to the desired Ethereum blockchain.
+An Ethereum node, running `geth` or `bor`, connected to the desired Ethereum blockchain.

 ##### HTTP runtime